Lares Trek + Short Inca Trail To Machu Picchu 4 Days - Orange Nation Peru

 ITINERARY

-As the sun begins to disappear behind the mountains and the stars start to brighten the skies, we cozy up inside the dinner tent for another outstanding meal by our dedicated chef.
-We spend the rest of the star-studded night, getting to know the rest of our group and listening to our guide explaining how the Incas have used the constellations to guide their farming.
+We wile away the rest of the evening getting to know the group and listening to our guide explaining how the Incas have used the constellations to guide their farming.
 We then settle into out tents to get ready for a challenging second day of hiking.

 • Meals: Breakfast – Lunch – Afternoon Snack & Tea – Dinner